Prethermalization without temperature: Regimes of Thermalization

-\emph{Case 1: $hT_1 =0$---}Let us start with the case in the NMR experiment, which corresponds to $hT_1=0 \; \mbox{mod} \; 2\pi$.
-This corresponds to $h_{\rm eff}=0$ in $\Heff$ Eq.~\eqref{eq:Heff}.
-Note that one also obtains $h_{\rm eff}=0$ if there is a $\pi$ pulse present, because the $z$ field flips sign and gets ``echoed" out under the action of the $\pi$-flip (to leading order in $\Heff$).
+Let us start with the choice of parameters in the NMR experiment, in which a large Zeeman field is applied but the field is tuned so that $hT_1=0 \; \mbox{mod} \; 2\pi$.
+This corresponds to $h_{\rm eff}=0$ and $\epsilon_{\rm eff} = \epsilon$ in $\Ho$, Eq.~\eqref{eq:Heff}.
+Note that one also obtains $h_{\rm eff}=0$ if there is a $\pi$ pulse present, because the $z$ field flips sign and gets ``echoed" out to leading order under the action of the $\pi$-flip.
 However, $h_{\rm eff}=0$ is maximally non-ideal from the point of view of the ``usual" mechanism for generating an approximate $U(1)$ conservation in a time-independent Hamiltonian, which attempts to engineer a large separation of scales between different $\Sztot$ sectors by subjecting the system a large magnetic field~\cite{DimaPrethermal_rigorous}.
-Indeed, the lifetime of TC response seen is the shortest for this case.
+Indeed, the lifetime of TC response seen is the shortest for this case (Fig.~\ref{fig:nmr1}(a)).

 To wit, consider starting from an initial state that is at near infinite temperature with respect to $\Heff$, but has a net magnetization density, similar to the experiment.
 Then, even if there is a long-lived $\Heff$ with $t_{h} \sim \exp(\omega/J)$, the appropriate thermal value for $M$ with respect to $\Heff$ is 0, and $M(2nT)$ will thermalize to zero on a time-scale, $t_{\rm th}$, set by the destruction of $\Sztot$ conservation in $\Heff$.
 In the absence of a large scale $h_{\rm eff}$, this time scales as $t_m \sim t_{\rm th} \sim 1/\epsilon^2$ and depends \emph{polynomially} on $1/\epsilon$ by standard Golden-Rule type reasoning.